alexandergrib/fitness_master/README.md

     - replace `test` with the name (case-sensitive!) of the database used for your project.

     key: `SECRET_KEY`
-    value: value of SECRET_KEY as entered in the project's env.py file, **without quotes** .
+    value: value of SECRET_KEY as entered into the project's env.py file, **without quotes** .

 13. Whilst in the "Config vars" section add the rest of the required [Cloudinary](https://cloudinary.com/) requirements.